BorodinDK/zzet.github.com/_posts/2014-09-29-undev_gitlab_fork.md

 ## About article

 I get a lot of mail with questions about our ([Undev](http://undev.ru)) [Gitlab fork](https://github.com/Undev/gitlabhq).
 And...
 I so lazy...
-In this article I try to describe our fork and them features.
+In this article I try to describe them and main features.

 If you have some question or can't understand something - please write comments, I'll update article.

 ## Start.
 Gitorious.

 At September 2012 I joined to Infrastructure projects in Undev.
 It was very interesting... but... old Gitorious, Rails 2, ruby 1.8.7ee...
 Shit.
 Ok.
-After some time of terrible work I start discussion with our manager about another system.
+After some time of terrible work I started discussion with our manager about another system.
 We have a lot of problems with Gitorious and support of them.

 ## Gitlab

-Challenge accepted and we start research.
-At November 2012 we have big (very big) compare table.
-After some testing Gitlab win and... no...
-Gitlab do not have some important for us features...
+Challenge accepted and we started research.
+At November 2012 we had big (very big) table with comparison difficult systems. .
+After some testing Gitlab wined and... no...
+Gitlab do not had some important for us features...
 Okay.
 Let's go, Guys!
-We start new features.
+We started new features.

 * At first - postgresql support.
 Yes, I do not like MySQL :)
 * Migration script from Gitorious to Gitlab